Adding simulations into the NMRlipids databank

 python3 AddData.py --help

 After this is finished, you should see a new folder in Data/simulations which contains the README.yaml file of your system.
-After successfull creation of README.yaml file, run
+Commit the created README.yaml file into the git.

 5. To perform basic analyses for the added system(s), go to Databank/Scripts/AnalyzeDatabank/ folder and run